-Many of the current medications available are inhaled.
+Many medications available are inhaled.
 When you use the correct technique, medication is deposited directly into the airways.
-This generally produces fewer side effects than tablets or syrups.
-With some people however, oral administration (tablets or syrup) may also be prescribed.
+This generally produces fewer side effects.
+With some people however, routine shots or oral medication may also be prescribed.

 The important thing to remember is that there is no one "best" drug regimen for everyone.
 The medication program must be individualized to your needs.
 Monitoring your asthma and working with your doctor on an ongoing basis is the best way to ensure that the medication program is appropriate for you.